lambda-curry/virtualevent-poc/src/pages/custom-pages/faq.md

 #### I never received my SMAC Ticket email?

 * Please check your junk folder for an email that will come from registration@fntech.com.
-* If you still do not see an email, please email the SMAC Committee (email hyperlink: SMACCommittee@noa.nintendo.com) to confirm your attendance.
+* If you still do not see an email, please email the [SMAC Committee](mailto:SMACCommittee@noa.nintendo.com) to confirm your attendance.

 #### I never received my Welcome Kit